Chief Compliance Officers: Role, Authority, and Strategic Importance

 Ethical leadership

-Compliance leadership requires both technical understanding and strategic influence.
+Compliance leadership requires both technical depth and strategic influence.

 Compliance as a Strategic Advantage